 The IFC standard also uses classification systems to catalog the entities of a project and implement the information system associated with them.

 How can I actually add new classifications in the IFC language?

-Below I show you a practical example to classify a project entity with usBIM.viewer +, according to the UniClass 2015 system.
+Below I show you a practical example to classify a project entity with usBIM.editor, according to the UniClass 2015 system.